 - Check all grammar and spelling

 Jury Panels are made up of sector experts and independent industry professionals with expertise relevant to the awards they are reviewing.
-Jury members are given two weeks to independently review all submissions for an award prior to an online conference call where the panel discusses and collaborates on the final outcome.
+Jury members are given two weeks to independently review all submissions for an award.
+They then participate in an online conference call where each jury panel discusses and collaborates on the final outcome for the category they are judging.

-Each award is allocated to a handpicked Jury Panel, based on their skills, knowledge, and experience.
+Each award category is allocated to a handpicked Jury Panel, based on their skills, knowledge, experience, and expertise.